 When an order is placed relating to a recently deceased person i.e who passed away within the past six months.
-We offer to continue to make a regular search for a further six month period at no additional charge.
+We offer to continue to make a regular search for a further three month period at no additional charge.
 Our terms & conditions apply.

 If no entry is listed at the time of our search or no trace can be found (based on the information provided) we retain a search/administration fee of £10.00.
 This fee covers the cost of administering and processing payment transactions and the time taken for the search.
 An immediate part refund of any outstanding balance is then made according to the payment method used to place the order.
 We will advise that a part refund has been made along with our search report.
 An exception to this refund, is if the deceased passed away recently and you require us to continue to make a regular search (see above).

 Yes.
 We are professional researchers and will do our best to identify a matching entry.
 The minimum amount of information that we do require is the name of the deceased, an approximate year of death and/or the last known area of residence.
 Provision is made on our 'online' order form for an approximate year of death to be stated within a five year period and for any additional information to be supplied.
 Further information is given on our ordering instructions page.